 Breaking of the glass in Jewish ceremony not done by a Rabbi?

 What is said before it gets broken ??
-There are 2 Jewish people, and only the groom breaks the glass,,,is that correct and what prayer is said?
+There are 2 Jewish people, and only the groom breaks the glass, is that correct and what prayer is recited?

 Wedding time in the Fall